Kazza24/GetClean_Project/codebook.md

 # Codebook  For Get & Clean Project, John Hopkins University

-Author: Karin Kolbe
+Author: Karin Kolbe,
-Date:	15 October 2020
+Date: October 2020

 See README for overview information, and the files.

-## Study Design
+## Study Design and Raw Data

 As an assignment for Get & Cleaning data, the following data is used.